Azure/arc_jumpstart_docs/docs/azure_jumpstart_ag/contoso_supermarket/data_pos/_index.md

 ## Manually import dashboards

-> __NOTE: If you used the [Azure Developer CLI (azd) method](/azure_jumpstart_ag/contoso_supermarket/deployment/#deployment-via-azure-developer-cli) to deploy the Contoso Supermarket scenario, you may skip this section as these reports are automatically imported for you during the automated deployment.__
+> **Note:** If you used the [Azure Developer CLI (azd) method](/azure_jumpstart_ag/contoso_supermarket/deployment/#deployment-via-azure-developer-cli) to deploy the Contoso Supermarket scenario, you may skip this section as these reports are automatically imported for you during the automated deployment.

 Follow the below steps in order to view the PoS Orders dashboard reports you will need to import these into ADX.